594913 ꞌAylóꞌchaxnim: Orbit and classification

 ꞌAylóꞌchaxnim is the only asteroid known to have an orbit completely within Venus's orbit.
 With an aphelion distance of approximately 0.654 astronomical units (AU), it has the smallest known aphelion of all asteroids.
 In comparison, Venus's average orbital distance from the Sun is 0.723 AU, with a perihelion distance of 0.718 AU. ꞌAylóꞌchaxnim is formally classified as an Atira asteroid by the Minor Planet Center due it having an orbit within that of Earth.
 However, unlike previously known Atira asteroids, ꞌAylóꞌchaxnim's orbit is contained within that of Venus, thus it falls into the proposed category of Vatira asteroids—a subclass of Atira asteroids with aphelion distances less than Venus's perihelion distance (hence the name: a portmanteau of 'Venus' and 'Atira'). ꞌAylóꞌchaxnim is technically classified as a near-Earth object under the Atira classification, though the asteroid's minimum orbit intersection distance from Earth is 0.346 AU.

 The orbit of ꞌAylóꞌchaxnim is well-secured with an uncertainty parameter of 2.
-The asteroid orbits the Sun in approximately 151 days (0.41 years), with a semi-major axis of approximately 0.5554 AU. 's orbit is close to a 3:2 mean-motion orbital resonance with Venus, meaning that ꞌAylóꞌchaxnim completes approximately three orbits for every two orbits completed by Venus.
+The asteroid orbits the Sun in approximately 151 days (0.41 years), with a semi-major axis of approximately 0.5554 AU. ꞌAylóꞌchaxnim's orbit is close to a 3:2 mean-motion orbital resonance with Venus, meaning that ꞌAylóꞌchaxnim completes approximately three orbits for every two orbits completed by Venus.
 The orbit of ꞌAylóꞌchaxnim is moderately eccentric, as it approaches only 0.457 AU from the Sun at perihelion, just within Mercury's aphelion distance of 0.467 AU. ꞌAylóꞌchaxnim's orbit is also moderately inclined to the ecliptic by approximately 15.9 degrees. ꞌAylóꞌchaxnim has a smaller orbital eccentricity and inclination compared to the generally expected values for typical Vatira asteroids, which were predicted to have an eccentricity around 0.4 and an inclination around 25 degrees.
 The asteroid's minimum orbit intersection distance from Mercury and Venus is about 0.066 AU and 0.079 AU, respectively.

 ꞌAylóꞌchaxnim is approximately tied with (0.5553 AU) as having the second-smallest known orbital period and semi-major axis among all asteroids, though has a slightly smaller semi-major axis.
 In this case, ꞌAylóꞌchaxnim has the third-smallest known semi-major axis among all asteroids.